rubenhortas/rubenhortas.github.io/_drafts/2022-12-02-delete-and-disable-bash-history.md

 rm ~/.bash_history
 ```

-> Don't forget the history of the root account!
-{: prompt-warning}

-# Clear the history when closing the terminal
+## Clear the history when closing the terminal

 If we want to keep our terminal history and clear it when whe close the terminal, we can trap the sginal that the terminal sends to the shell.
 To do this we need to edit our ~/.bashrc file and add the following line at the end: